ChaitanyDalvi06/Ai_MCQ_Genarator/README.md

 - 📦 **Smaller Batches**: Generate 5-10 questions at a time
 - 🔄 **Keep Ollama Running**: First generation loads model (slower), subsequent ones are fast

 ---

-## 📝 License

-MIT License - Free to use for any purpose

----